Williams leads Memphis with 17 in 76-67 win over Vanderbilt

-”I’ve never believed in playing the smaller teams early to try to boost it,” Hardaway said. ”I’ve always tried my best when I could control the schedule to play some tough games early.
-Last year we lost four games in a row.
-That was extremely tough, and it was big lesson for me.
-But we finished strong.”

-These Tennessee programs separated by about 200 miles hadn’t played each other since 2005, and credit for scheduling the 14th game between these teams goes to the coaches.
-Memphis won its first true road game in a season opener since beating Chaminade in November 1988.
+These Tennessee programs separated by about 200 miles hadn’t played each other since 2005, and credit for scheduling the 14th game between these teams goes to the coaches – both former NBA All-Stars.
+Memphis hadn’t started a season with a true road game since losing to Arkansas on Dec.
+2, 1992.

-”Jerry’s done a phenomenal job,” Hardaway said of a gym that had plenty of Memphis fans on hand. ”To have the fans travel reminded me of old times and at the end when they were chanting for us that just brought back good memories.”

-Hardaway has a very experienced team adding six Division I players through the portal.
-His starting lineup featured seniors or fifth-year players led by Kendric Davis, the reigning American Athletic Conference player of the year.
-He added 16 points, and Alex Lomax had 10 points and 10 rebounds for his first career double-double.
+Hardaway has a very experienced team after a trip to the transfer portal for six Division I players, and his starting lineup featured all seniors or fifth-year players led by Kendric Davis, the reigning American Athletic Conference player of the year.
+He added 16 points, and Alex Lomax had 10 points and 10 rebounds.

 Tyrin Lawrence led Vanderbilt with 14 points, and Myles Stute had 12.